ivanlysakov/InterviewQuestionsDotNet/README.md

 1. What are your career goals (а) 3 years from now; (b) 10 years from now?
 2. What is SCRUM?

 	[Scrum](https://www.visualstudio.com/learn/what-is-scrum/) is a framework used by teams to manage their work.
-Scrum implements the principles of [Agile](https://www.visualstudio.com/learn/what-is-agile/) as a concrete set of practices and roles.
+Scrum implements the principles of [Agile](https://www.visualstudio.com/learn/what-is-agile/) as a concrete set of practices and roles.[Video](https://www.youtube.com/watch?v=8fC6azg69n4)

 3. During development of a new functionality you have found a bug in existing code.
 What action do you take?
 4. How do you maintain your code to prove that it is a good quality code?